KenEkanem/Members/README.md

 ```bash
   git checkout -b <name-of-new-branch>
 ```
-- open the LIST.md file
+- open the CONTRIBUTORS.md file with any text editor
 - Add your name and github URL to the right location

 - Example: `[FirstName LastName](https://github.com/your-username)`